-- Include the position title, employer/organization name, location (city, state), and dates with months and years. - Typically your experience is listed in reverse chronological order with your most recent experience first. - Highlight transferable skills and abilities when describing work duties and responsibilities.
-Think about the types of things you did in your job or activities that relate to the types of things you will be doing in your future professional positions. - Do not use full sentences to describe your experience; use short phrases beginning with an action verb.
-Vary your verbs, limiting words like "worked" and "responsible for".

-For example, "Interviewed, hired, and trained new team members" or, "Led closing of store by assigning roles at the appropriate time, balancing the cash registers, securing all cash, and setting the alarm."

-- Describe your experience in a result-oriented fashion.
-Employers know the best predictor of future performance is past performance. - Whenever possible, use concrete information to qualify and/or quantify your experience.
-For example, "Increased sales by 25% over a three-month period," or, "Taught a class of 300 students."
+- Include the position title, employer/organization name, location (city, state), and dates with months and years. - Typically your experience is listed in reverse chronological order with your most recent experience first. - Highlight transferable skills and abilities rather than describing work duties and responsibilities.
+Think about the types of things that you did in your job or activities that relate to the types of things you will be doing in your future professional positions. - Do not use full sentences to describe your experience; use short phrases beginning with an action verb.
+Vary your verbs, limiting words like "worked" and "responsible for." - For example, "Interviewed, hired, and trained new team members" or "Led closing of store by assigning roles at the appropriate time, balancing the cash registers, securing all cash, and setting the alarm." - Describe your experience in a result-oriented fashion because employers know the best predictor of future performance is past performance. - Whenever possible, use concrete information to qualify and/or quantify your experience.
+For example, "Increased sales by 25% over a three-month period" or "Taught a class of 300 students." - Consider the type of position for which you are applying.
+You may want to try to use the words listed in the position description when describing your experience.
+Highlight the skills that are most relevant to the position for which you are applying. - Generally new college graduates will not include experiences from high school or earlier.
+However, if you have relevant experience (i.e., you owned your own business) or if you are earlier in your college career (i.e., a freshman or sophomore), it may be appropriate to include experiences from high school. - Include around 2 to 5 bullets to describe each experience.

+• Use present tense when describing current positions.
+Use past tense when describing your past experiences.

+Descriptions of Experience

-DESCRIPTIONS OF EXPERIENCE NOT GOOD BETTER BEST Responsible for publicity. • Interacted successfully with public affairs representatives and local media.
-Increased community awareness of agency through interaction with public affairs representatives and local media.
-Duties included handling customer complaints.
-Resolved service and billing problems.
-Resolved service and billing problems.
-Consistently recognized for promptness and professionalism.
-Responsibilities included adhering to safety policies and ensuring other lifeguards knew policies.
-Carried out safety precautions and instructed staff in the proper use of equipment. • Carried out safety precautions and instructed staff in the proper use of equipment, resulting in a 50% reduction of injury accidents over the summer. • Dealt with delinquent youth. • Explained team strategies and instructed youth on how to execute strategies. • Explained team strategies and instructed youth on how to execute them.
+- Not Good: Responsible for publicity. - Better: Interacted successfully with public affairs representatives and local media. - Best: Increased community awareness of agency through interaction with public affairs representatives and local media.

+- Not Good: Duties included handling customer complaints. - Better: Resolved service and billing problems. - Best: Recognized for promptness and professionalism for resolving service and billing problems.

+- Not Good: Responsibilities included adhering to safety policies and ensuring other lifeguards knew policies. - Better: Carried out safety precautions and instructed staff in the proper use of equipment. - Best: Carried out safety precautions and instructed staff in the proper use of equipment, resulting in a 50% reduction of injury accidents over the summer.

+- Not Good: Dealt with delinquent youth. - Better: Explained team strategies and instructed youth on how to execute strategies. - Best: Explained team strategies and instructed youth on how to execute them.
 Development of enthusiasm and skills led to winning the city competition.

-- Consider the type of position for which you are applying.
-You may want to use the words listed in the position description when describing your experience.
-Highlight the skills that are most relevant to the position for which you are applying. - Generally new college graduates will not include experiences from high school or earlier.
-However, if you have relevant experience (i.e., you owned your own business) or if you are a freshman or sophomore, it may be appropriate to include experiences from high school. - Include two to five bullets to describe each experience. - Use present tense when describing current positions and past tense when describing past experiences.

-ACTIVITIES

-- University of Kansas Student Ambassador

-- Association of Collegiate Entrepreneurs

-- Alpha Chi Omega Sorority

-- Scholarship Coordinator

-- Chairperson of Recruitment Committee

-- Big Brothers/Big Sisters Volunteer